FuhaiLiAiLab/BioMedGraphica/README.md

 ### 3. GUI Software

 The web app will be available online soon.
-Source code is available [here]. (https://github.com/CallOfDady/BioMedGraphica_WebApp)
+Source code is available in [BioMedGraphica_WebApp](https://github.com/CallOfDady/BioMedGraphica_WebApp).

 ---